PagerDuty/developer-docs/docs/app-integration-development/02-Developer-Account.md

 # Developer Account FAQ

 All PagerDuty accounts have access to developer tools.
-Developer accounts are meant for those without access to PagerDuty.
+Developer accounts are meant for those without access to a paid PagerDuty account.
 [Sign up for a developer account here.](/sign-up/)

 If you already have access to a PagerDuty account, [learn how to get started here.](../../docs/app-integration-development/03-Register-An-App.md)